 What is an emergency fund?

-An emergency fund can help you save and prepare for:
+For example, an emergency fund can help you save and prepare for:

 - A job loss or early retirement

-- Large housing or auto repairs
+- Housing or auto repairs

-- Large medical bills
+- Medical bills

 How much emergency savings should I have?

 How we can help you